 Minimally invasive spine surgery has been developed as an effective technique for the treatment of spinal conditions.
 The technique involves smaller incisions and less blood loss, resulting in faster recovery.
-Houston neurosurgeons Dr. Bindal, Dr. Park, and Dr. Wang are pioneers in introducing these techniques to the area and are leaders in minimally invasive spine surgery in Texas.
+Houston neurosurgeon Dr. Bindal is a pioneer in introducing these techniques to the area and is a leader in minimally invasive back surgery in Texas.
 Dr. Bindal performed the first minimally invasive spinal decompression and first minimally invasive lumbar fusion in Fort Bend County.
 He has published extensively on techniques to improve the safety of these new techniques.
-Dr. Park has fellowship training in minimally invasive spine surgery and is a leader in this technique.
-Dr. Wang has experience with complex spinal surgery from his training at University of California, San Francisco.

 Minimally invasive spine surgery can be used to treat a variety of conditions.
 This type of surgery is often most appropriate for conditions of the lumbar spine.
 Minimally invasive spine surgery techniques are often used in herniated disc treatments through microlumbar discectomy.
 Such surgery is often performed on an outpatient basis.
 Spinal stenosis treatment is also addressed in a minimally invasive way through lumbar laminectomy.
 Spinal stenosis often occurs in elderly patients.
 Due to the less traumatic nature of minimally invasive spine surgery, we have found the technique to be very safe even in patients in their 80's.
 Conditions such as instability or spondylolisthesis may require lumbar fusion.
 Lumbar fusion or transforaminal lumbar interbody fusion (TLIF) can also be performed with minimally invasive techniques.
 Patients with spinal fractures from osteoporosis, tumors, or trauma may benefit from kyphoplasty.
 This involves injection of cement in to the broken bone to strengthen it.
 This surgery is also performed with a minimally invasive technique.